Better health for a better community.

 That’s why we’re determined to lead and support our community’s population health initiative.
 Here are just a few of the ways we’re getting involved:

 We believe that good health for our community starts with good information and access to resources.
 Hancock Health offers a wide range of health education classes and health screenings to help people get the information and the support they need to live more healthful lives.
-Many, including our smoking cessation classes, are focused on health concerns that lead to chronic or serious conditions that, if they can be avoided or reversed, help reduce or eliminate healthcare costs while improve the quality of life for our community.
+Many, including our smoking cessation classes, are focused on health concerns that lead to chronic or serious conditions that, if they can be avoided or reversed, help reduce or eliminate healthcare costs while improving the quality of life for our community.

 We’re also committed to providing good information via this website and our social media channels.
 To stay up to date with the latest in health news, please follow us on Facebook, Twitter, and Instagram—and check out the most current stories on our blog.